timhannifan/mcp-demo/README.md

 ### Using Different Models

-Change the default model in the Makefile or specify a different model when starting OllMCP.
+Change the default model in the Makefile or specify a different model when starting ollmcp.

 ## Learn More